Shogunoftheitsoffice/KyokaTylerLegal/SVP/SuperVaultProPP.md

 * App usage data, analytics, crash reports, or performance metrics.
 * Unique device identifiers or any other information about your device.

-Everything you do within Super Vault Pro (Free) stays on your device.
+Everything you do within Ultra Vault stays on your device.
 Period.

 ---